fabacab/tumblr-crosspostr/readme.txt

 == Changelog ==

+= Version 0.3 =

+* Feature: Implement support for [Tumblr's meta "Content source" field](http://staff.tumblr.com/post/1059624418/content-attribution).
+Use the `Content source` field in Tumblr Crosspostr's post editing box to set the "Content source" field of your post on Tumblr.
+* Security: Harden HTML placeholder replacement subroutine.
+* Other minor improvements fix several PHP `E_NOTICE` messages on extremely sensitive systems.

 = Version 0.2 =

-* Implement support for `Chat` post format and type.
+* Feature: Implement support for `Chat` post format and type.
 Simply write your WordPress chat post the way Tumblr expects, one remark per line with speaker labels, like this:

         Person A: Some inane observation.
         Person B: Some witty retort.